 Goals and Objectives: Process objectives should be included in the project plan.
-Outcome goals and objectives will be entered in separate fields in CARS and need not be provided in the project plan.
+Outcome goals and objectives will be entered in separate fields in CARS.
 However, if desired, outcome goals and objectives may be fully repeated or briefly summarized here.
 See Appendix B for instructions on writing goals and objectives.

-Components of the Project: Clearly describe the need, education and outreach design and delivery methods, navigation to preventive services, and evidence base (provide references) for the project as well as instructors and anticipated results.
+Components of the Project: Clearly describe the need, delivery method, and evidence base (provide references) for the services as well as anticipated results.
 Be explicit about the base of evidence and any necessary adaptations for the proposed project.
 Describe why this project is nonduplicative, creative, or unique.
-If an organization has a current CPRIT grant on the same or similar prevention intervention being proposed, the applicant must explain how the projects are nonduplicative or complementary.

-Clearly demonstrate the ability to provide the proposed education, outreach, and navigation services, and describe how results will be improved over baseline and the ability to reach the priority population.
+If an organization has a current CPRIT grant that is the same or similar to the prevention intervention being proposed, the applicant must explain how the projects are nonduplicative or complementary.
+Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
 Applicants must also clearly describe plans to ensure access to treatment services should cancer be detected.